- State of North Carolina news release about the easing of some capacity limits and other restrictions

 - Advisory Committee meetings held via teleconference or livestreamed from City Hall.

-- Open but following the Phase 3 guidelines for reduced capacity.
+- Open but following state guidelines for reduced capacity.

 - Gaston County COVID-19 case count dashboard

-- Gaston County's Gaston SAVES initiative - Mask Together, Gaston
+- Gaston County's Gaston SAVES initiative (information about masks, vaccines and COVID testing)

 - North Carolina Dept. of Health and Human Services COVID-19 information website (NC COVID-19 case count, resources for individuals and businesses)